jadecubes/How-to-setup-nginx-mysql-php-environment/README.md

 brew install mysql
 ```
 ### What are correct removal steps to remove installed mysql
-I had to remove previously installed mysql because I didn't use **mysql_secure_installation** to change the default root's password.
-That is, I used **mysql -u root** to change password and found that for some reason, the default account is forever locked and cannot be unlocked.
+I had to remove previously installed mysql because I didn't use ==mysql_secure_installation== to change the default root's password.
+That is, I used ==mysql -u root== to change password and found that for some reason, the default account is forever locked and cannot be unlocked.

 It takes skills to remove mysql thoroughly.